 Undergraduate research in Biomedical Sciences is typically benchwork in nature.
-Interested students should first explore the research interests in the Department of Biomedical Sciences and then apply for research advising with Dr. Elizabeth Foster.
+Interested students should first explore the research interests in the Department of Biomedical Sciences.

 Jamila Horabin Ph.D. is an Associate Professor in the Department of Biomedical Sciences and the director of a research lab which focuses on understanding the role of chromatin modifications, non-coding RNAs and the RNA silencing machinery on gene expression.
 The lab uses the Drosophila melanogaster model system.
 Hear from Dr. Horabin and an undergraduate student discuss their current work along with their goals for the future of their research.
 (2015, 4m:12s)

 Yi Ren Ph.D. is a Professor in the Department of Biomedical Sciences and the director of a research lab that studies the molecular cell biology of inflammation, especially macrophage function in CNS trauma and tumor progression.
 Hear from Dr. Ren and other members of the lab discuss their current work along with their goals for the future of their research.
 (2014, 4m:27s)

 Yoichi Kato, M.D., Ph.D. is an Associate Professor in the Department of Biomedical Sciences and the director of a research lab that studies the role of Notch signaling pathway during development.
 Hear from Dr. Kato and Lab Technician Ryan Earwood discuss their current work using frog embryos along with their goals for the future of their research.
 (2014, 3m:45s)

 The Department of Behavioral Sciences and Social Medicine investigates and emphasizes the influence of individual, interpersonal, and community factors on health, in the context of behavior, social, and societal forces.